 Most health insurances, including Medicare, will reimburse for psychological and psychiatric assessment and treatment services to nursing home patients in geographically-remote locations.
 CoHealth has implemented a series of policies and procedures to conduct telehealth services utilizing HIPAA-compliant video conferencing services.
 The ”origination” site, i.e., where the patient resides, will need a computer or laptop, reliable internet access, a dedicated office for telehealth visits, and a support staff person to assist with transporting the patient to and from the sessions.
 Our company has found that telehealth services can be a cost-effective and reliable means of delivering professional services when practitioners are not within a reasonable travel distance of the patient.

 Many individuals that receive our services in acute and post-acute / skilled nursing settings often benefit from continued services on an outpatient basis.
 After returning home, this follow-up psychological care can be an essential ingredient to maintaining independence and avoiding decline.
-With the private offices now in seven locations in southern California – and new locations in north Texas available soon – CoHealth Clinics are here to help with depression, management of chronic and acute medical conditions, family difficulties, and other lifestyle issues.
+With our outpatient office in San Diego, we are here to help with depression, management of chronic and acute medical conditions, family difficulties, and other lifestyle issues.